-The Biosciences Department at MSUM offers a broad, comprehensive curriculum in the biological sciences.
+The Biosciences Department at MSUM offers a broad, comprehensive curriculum in the biological sciences offering two Bachelor of Science degrees, BS in Biology and BS in Life Science Education and a Bachelor of Arts degree in Biology.
 The curriculum is research-infused.
 Investigative laboratory activities teach science by encouraging you to engage in the material as a scientist.
 Faculty are especially active in mentoring undergraduate research.
 Faculty-student research collaborations result in presentations at regional, national and international meetings and publications in international scholarly peer-reviewed journals.
 Research experience deepens your learning experience and provides excellent preparation for future careers in the job market and in graduate school.

 Langseth Hall and Hagen Hall are modern facilities providing experiential, student-centered learning in interesting spaces that are devoted to research and discovery.
 In addition to outstanding labs on campus, you can learn and do research at a field station at the MSUM Regional Science Center.